Jesus wept: In history

 Jesus's tears have figured among the relics attributed to Jesus.

 Use as an expletive

-In some places in the English-speaking world, including Great Britain, Ireland (particularly Dublin and Belfast) and Australia, the phrase "Jesus wept" is an expletive that some people use when something goes wrong or to express incredulity.
-In Christianity, this usage is considered blasphemous and offensive to devout Christians, being a violation of the second or third of the Ten Commandments.
-Historically, certain Christian states had laws against the profane use of the name Jesus Christ.
-The Harris Poll conducted a study that found that 90% of evangelical Christians would not view a film that used the name of Jesus Christ disrespectfully.
-In Catholic Christianity, the faithful pray Acts of Reparation to Jesus Christ for abusive use of the Holy Name, which constitutes being sinful.
+In some parts of the English-speaking world, including Great Britain, Ireland (particularly Dublin and Belfast) and Australia, the phrase "Jesus wept" is an expletive some people use when something goes wrong or to express incredulity.
+In Christianity, this usage is considered blasphemous and offensive by the devout, as it is seen as violating the second or third of the Ten Commandments.